Tahuna Normal Intermediate School

 Tahuna Normal Intermediate School is a school for Year 7 (Form One) and Year 8 (Form Two) students, based in St Kilda, Dunedin, New Zealand.
 It is near St Kilda Beach.

+History

+In 2021, the school awarded a contract to Pacific Membrane Group to build a 20m by 40m "outdoor sports canopy."
+Construction began in 2022 but was still incomplete by May 2024.
+The Otago Daily Times reported that several schools across the country were experiencing supply issues with school-led projects.